zfhui/json_api_talk/json_api_talk.md

 <br/>

 ^
-- I maintain several APIs, are all RESTful API's using JSON
+- I maintain several APIs
 - modern APIs are RESTful APIs using JSON
 - we can use CRUD operations with JSON formed payloads to manipulate data, which are sitting behind some endpoints